keshava/smartlegalcontracts/README.md

 7. **Complete Charta**:
 Iterate through the remaining articles of the legal charta to bring it on-chain.
 This has turned out to be a much more involved effort than anticpated.

+8. **Production**
+We want to work with and support who would like to use this project in production for an actual cooperative.

 ## Findings